antoine3000/dok-antoine/content/fabac-assignments/2020-02-09-computer-aided-design/_index.md

 title: Computer-aided design
 ---

-A tour of open-source softwares for computer-aided design, in order to discover and learn some of the tools that I'll use to design my future projects.
+A tour of open-source softwares for computer-aided design, in order to discover and learn some of the tools that I will use to design my future projects.

 ## GIMP